-The podium of the event will be established according to the addition of points won by each rider during the 3 finals and the Super Pole in the PRESTIGE category, the two finals in the JUNIOR category and the final in the WOMEN's category.
+The podium of the event will be established according to the addition of points won by each rider during the 3 finals and the Super Pole in the PRESTIGE category, the 3 finals in the JUNIOR category and the 2 finals in the YOUTH category.

-The organisers of the final round of the FIM World Championship shall arrange, in cooperation with the Promoter, a ceremony to reward the first three placed riders in the overall Championship in the PRESTIGE, JUNIOR and WOMEN's categories.
+The organisers of the final round of the FIM World Championship shall arrange, in cooperation with the Promoter, a ceremony to reward the first three placed riders in the overall Championship in the PRESTIGE, JUNIOR and YOUTH categories.